 Tyres - speed ratings

 Tyre speed class must at least correspond with the car's top speed.
-Minimum speed rating is indicated in the speed rating table below.
-The only exception to these regulations is the winter tyre1, where a lower speed rating may be used.
-If such a tyre is chosen, the car must not be driven faster than the speed rating of the tyre (for example, class Q can be driven at a maximum of 160 km/h).
+The table below indicates the maximum permitted speed that applies for each speed rating (SS).
+The only exception to these conditions is winter tyres (both those with metal studs and those without), where a lower speed rating may be used.
+If such a tyre is chosen, the car must not be driven faster than the speed rating of the tyre (for example, class Q can be driven at a maximum of 160 km/h(100 mph)).
 Traffic regulations determine how fast a car can be driven, not the speed rating of the tyres.

 The car must be fitted with tyres which have the same or a higher load index (LI) and speed rating (SS) than specified.
 If a tyre with too low a load index or speed rating is used, it may overheat.